Adding Ceiling Lights and Splines to Electrical Plan: Room Lighting Design Tutorial

 Learn More

 Now that that's done, let's place our ceiling light symbols.
-I can choose the ceiling light, and in this case, I want to place it roughly in the middle of the room.
-I can line it up with my closet wall here, and click, and I'll do the same over here, and click.
+I can choose the Ceiling Light Block, and in this case, I want to place it roughly in the middle of the room.
+I can line it up with my closet wall here and click, and I'll do the same over here, and click.

-Next, in the bathroom, again, roughly in the middle of the room, and we'll move this text out of the way in a minute.
-Click, and then in the family room.
-Now, these three lights are in a line, so I'll place one to start, and then we'll copy that one in a second.
+Next, in the bathroom—again, roughly in the middle of the room—and we'll move this text out of the way in a minute.
+Click.
+And then in the family room.
+These three lights are in a line, so I'll place one to start, and then we'll copy that one in a second.

 Perfect.
-Zoom extends, control s to save.
+Zoom Extents, Control+S to save.
 Before we forget, let's copy this light over.

-So, I'm going to make sure that I turn on ortho, so that these are copied in a line, and I will go copy, selecting this light fixture, enter to lock it in.
-This is a distance and direction copy, so I can click anywhere on my screen, showing to the left, and I'll copy this four feet, enter, and then eight feet, enter.
-Escape, escape, escape.
+I'm going to make sure that I turn on Ortho so that these are copied in a line, and I will go Copy, selecting this light fixture.
+Enter to lock it in.
+This is a distance-and-direction copy, so I can click anywhere on my screen, drag to the left, and I'll copy this 4 feet—Enter—and then 8 feet—Enter.
+Escape, Escape, Escape.

-Ceiling light, one right here in front of the sink, and then one there, and one there.
-Now, I can move those back to touch the wall.
-I'll go move, select my symbol, enter to lock it in, shift, right click, end point will be my first snap.
+Ceiling Light—one right here in front of the sink, one here, and one there.
+Now I can move those back to touch the wall.
+I’ll go Move, select my symbol, Enter to lock it in, Shift + Right-click → Endpoint will be my first snap.

-We can turn ortho off, and I'll place this one nearest on the wall here, pan over, and I'll do the same with this one.
-Move, pick my symbol, enter to lock it in, shift, right click, end point, and it's this point now, and I'll place it here.
-Zoom extends, and control s to save.
+We can turn Ortho off, and I’ll place this one using Nearest on the wall here.
+Pan over, and I’ll do the same with the next one.
+Move, pick my symbol, Enter to lock it in, Shift + Right-click → Endpoint, and place it here.
+Zoom Extents, Control+S to save.

-Finally, let's draw our splines, and we remember the rule of splines to be the fewest amount of points used, the better.
-In this case, I want to turn back on my end point snap, and I can turn off my nearest snap.
-One last thing we need to remember is to change our active layer.
+Finally, let’s draw our Splines.
+Remember, the rule for Splines is: the fewer points used, the better.
+In this case, I want to turn back on my Endpoint snap, and I can turn off Nearest.
+One last thing we need to remember is to change our active Layer.

-We are done inserting blocks, and now we want to draw.
-So, we want to go to the e power layer.
-All right, let's draw our splines.
+We are done inserting Blocks, and now we want to draw—so we want to go to the E-POWR Layer.
+All right, let's draw our Splines.

-I'm going to draw these with spline fit, and remember, you can draw these however you want.
-Just remember that they shouldn't be straight lines, and they should use as few points as possible.
-I'll go end point here, here, and here, enter to say I'm done, and enter to go back in.
+I’m going to draw these with Spline Fit, and remember, you can draw these however you want.
+Just remember that they shouldn’t be straight lines and should use as few points as possible.
+I’ll go Endpoint here, here, and here.
+Enter to say I’m done, and Enter to go back in.

-I'm just going to go around, continuing to draw these splines.
-This one to these three lights goes from the bottom switch, enter to go back in, enter, enter, enter, enter.
-This one flies around the door, enter, enter to go back in.
+I’m just going to go around continuing to draw these Splines.
+This one connects to these three lights from the bottom switch.
+Enter to go back in, Enter, Enter, Enter, Enter.
+This one curves around the door.
+Enter.
+Enter to go back in.

-Zoom extents, and control s to save.
+Zoom Extents, Control+S to save.
 In the next video, we will create the E100 sheet file and print the E100 sheet.
-I'll see you there.
+I’ll see you there.

 photo of David Sellers